Public domain books 2023 and 2024

 What does it mean for writers when a work enters the public domain?

-The public domain offers writers new opportunities to for creative expression, exploration and collaboration.
+Every year, public domain offers writers new opportunities to for creative expression, exploration and collaboration.
 Furthermore, it liberates them from copyright restrictions and opens up new possibilities for storytelling and the continuous evolution of literature.
 Here are examples of what opportunities literary works entering the public domain create for writers:

 Freedom of inspiration